wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 , 1000);
 {% endhighlight %}

-This only illustrates example of adding and reading more than one element to channel in non-blocking manner.
+This only illustrates example of adding and reading more than one element to/from channel in non-blocking manner.
 But we can create much more advanced scenario.

 [nolen-post]: http://swannodette.github.io/2013/08/24/es6-generators-and-csp/